-You need to have the Flash Player installed and a browser with JavaScript support.
+You need to have the Flash Player installed and

 Link za slanje videa prijatelju: